 I suppose Trello and Todoist are my faves.
 And of course, the VA Handbook, which goes without saying.

 Would you do anything differently if you had to start again?

 For far too long, I was emotionally crippled by the belief that no-one would actually pay me properly for my services.

-Since launching, time and evidence to the contrary has continually proved me wrong, but to think that my insecurity had me actually feeling a hand-wringing gratitude for early contracts at the start of my business, is a bit bizarre to say the least (as well as being a pretty sad state of affairs).
+Since launching, time and evidence to the contrary have continually proved me wrong, but to think that my insecurity had me actually feeling hand-wringing grateful for early contracts at the start of my business, is a bit bizarre to say the least (as well as being a pretty sad state of affairs).

 So, if my basic confidence had been stronger at the start, I feel I would have begun my VA life a lot sooner than I did.

-Looking back, if Jo Munro had not taken me to one side for some stark truths one afternoon, after month upon month of procrastination, my lovely life might not ever had been started.
+Looking back, if Jo Munro had not taken me to one side for some stark truths one afternoon, after month upon month of procrastination, my lovely life might not ever have been started.

 Looking back to the person I was in 2013 compared to who I have become now (still with plenty of room for growth and development) the change is profound.
 I feel I am continually growing into myself and I feel so happy.